turingschool/backend-curriculum-site/module3/lessons/json_fundamentals.md

 ## Lecture

 ### Warmup

+Assign pairs or triplets - each group should have a destination.

+- Step 1 - Write on a slip of paper directions on how to get from where you are sitting and get to your assigned destination.
+- Step 2 - Exchange directions and see if it makes sense.
+- Step 3 - Write a new set of instructions and see just how efficient you can get.
+What is the fastest way you can communicate the information the person needs to get to their destination.
+You can use abbreviations, symbols, WHATEVER.

 * Who or what is HTML/CSS designed for?
 * What are some cases where you might not want to render an entire HTML page and only send the data to a client?